Official University Regulations

 Procedure for Complaint against Another Student

-Complaints against students for gender-based misconduct are processed in accord with the Gender-Based Misconduct Policies for Students.
-Students who attend Barnard College and Teachers College as well as Columbia University are covered by these policies.
-The use of the term "gender-based misconduct" includes sexual assault, sexual harassment, gender-based harassment, stalking, and intimate partner violence.
+Complaints against students for genderbased misconduct are processed in accord with the Gender-Based Misconduct Policy and Procedures for Students by Student Conduct and Community Standards.
+Students who attend Teachers College as well as Columbia University are covered by these policies.
+The use of the term “gender-based misconduct” includes sexual assault, sexual harassment, gender-based harassment, stalking, dating violence, and domestic violence.

 Procedure for Complaints Against a Student Organization